 Students must complete an introductory overview of the field, as well as the necessary entry-level radiation protection and occupational safety requirements necessary prior to clinical involvement with patients.
-This takes placeduring the first didactic course titled RTE 1000 - Introduction to Radiologic Technology.
-In this course, students will participate in clinical orientation sessions for each clinical facility that include, but are not limited to, facility policies and procedures, occupational hazards, emergency preparedness, medical emergencies, HIPAA, and Standard Precautions.
-Students will also be required to complete a minimum of 8 observation hours at a designated facility.
+This takes place during the first didactic course titled RTE 1000 - Introduction to Radiologic Technology.
+In this course, students will participate in clinical orientation sessions for each clinical facility that include, but are not limited to, facility policies and procedures, occupational hazards, emergency preparedness, medical emergencies, HIPPA, and Standard Precautions.